Undergraduate Research Resources and Opportunities

 Tips for Finding Research Opportunities in Energy at UW-Madison

-- In general, researchers on campus do not advertise openings for undergraduates, with the occasional exception of the UW Student Job Center and the WEI Careers in Energy webpage.
+- In general, researchers on campus do not advertise openings for undergraduates, with the occasional exception of the UW Student Job Center.

 - Most researchers are accustomed to receiving inquiries from undergraduate students about research opportunities.
 Therefore, students are encouraged to find potential research mentors in areas that interest them and contact researchers directly.
 For those students interested in energy research, we encourage them to find potential research mentors on our Energy Experts webpage.
 This page lists more than 100 faculty and scientists who conduct energy-related research at UW-Madison.
 It may take several tries before finding a researcher who has an opening for an undergraduate student.

 - The College of Agricultural and Life Sciences has a useful set of tips for finding and contacting potential research mentors.

 - WEI also conducts a summer Research Experience for Undergraduates (REU) in Bioenergy through the Integrated Biological Science – Summer Research Program.
 However, priority goes to students outside of UW-Madison.
 Click the link for more information and eligibility requirements.

 - The Provost’s office lists a number of undergraduate research programs on campus.
 Of particular interest are the Undergraduate Research Scholars (Freshman and Sophomore level), Hilldale/Holstrom Scholarships (Junior and Senior Level), and Honors Programs.

 Summer Programs for Undergraduates at UW-Madison